Conduitry/defiler/GUIDE.md

 It's beneficial to write multiple smaller generators, rather than a single large one.
 This helps ensure that unneeded recalculation is not done when a file changes.

+## Waves

+Processing in Defiler happens in waves, sort of.
+During the first wave, all files have the transform run on them, all generators are run, and any virtual files added with `defiler.add` are also transformed.
+It's at the end of this first wave that the `Promise` returned by [`defiler.exec()`](API.md#exec) resolves.
+Subsequently, each change to a watched file results in another wave, during which all dependent files are re-transformed, all dependent generators are re-run, and all added virtual files are re-transformed.
+If any watched file changes come in while a wave is still active, a new wave will be started immediately upon the completion of the previous one.
+Otherwise, a new wave will be started when a new file change event comes in.

+It's only during the first wave that the special deadlock resolution behavior is relevant.
+On subsequent waves, any missing files requested via [`defiler.get(path)`](API.md#getpath) will return (a `Promise` resolving to) `undefined`.
+This does, however, establish a dependence relation between the two, and if the missing file ever does exist later (either as a physical or virtual file), the dependent file/generator will be re-transformed/re-run.

+When performing production builds, you probably only want to have a first wave, and to not watch for subsequent file changes.
+This can be achieved with the [`watch` option to the `Defiler` constructor](API.md#defiler).

 # Usage

 First, [create a new `Defiler` instance](API.md#defiler), initializing it with the directory to watch, the transform, and the generators.